faluhong/subpixel-isa-us/README.md

 # Subpixel impervious surface area across the contiguous U.S. (CONUS)

 ## Overview
-This repository contains data and code related to the estimation of subpixel impervious surface area across (%ISA) the contiguous United States (CONUS).
+This repository contains data and code related to the estimation of subpixel percent impervious surface area  (%ISA) across the contiguous United States (CONUS).

-The paper is under preparation and the dataset will be made publicly available upon publication.
+The dataset will be made publicly available upon paper publication.

 The current repository is mainly for peer review purposes.